davidmgilo/todosBackend/readme.md

 $ cp .env.example .env
 ```

-Decomment the variable DB_CONNECTION and set it to sqlite.
+Comment every DB variable  except DB_CONNECTION and set it to sqlite.

 Create the database: